swiftlang/swift-evolution/proposals/NNNN-add-is-identical-methods.md

 }
 ```

-Suppose we know that `doLinearOperation` only performs important work when `string` is not equal to the last value (here we define “equal” to be “value equality”).
+Suppose we know that `doLinearOperation` only performs important work when `string` is not equal to the last value (here we define “equal” to imply “value equality”).
 The *first* call to `doLinearOperation` is important, and the *next* calls to `doLinearOperation` are only important if `string` is not equal by-value to the last `string` that was used to perform `doLinearOperation`.

-We do know that `String` conforms to `Equatable`.
-We can choose to “memoize” our values *before* we perform `doLinearOperation`:
+Since we know that `String` conforms to `Equatable`, we can choose to “memoize” our values *before* we perform `doLinearOperation`:

 ```swift
 func f2<S>(sequence: S) async throws